Undergraduate Course: Design and Society (DESI08140)

 |Credit level (Normal year taken)||SCQF Level 8 (Year 2 Undergraduate)

-This course will introduce students to design practices that self-consciously stand outside the mainstream of designing commodities for mass production and consumption and which instead seek to employ socially responsible practices.
-Through a series of themed lectures encompassing (but not limited to) such topics as, cultural diversity, disability, gender politics and sustainability, students will be asked to develop an understanding of a range of social, cultural and environmental issues and to explore the ways in which designers have responded to these challenges, and the strategies they have adopted.
-Running through this, particular attention will be paid to the relationship between designed objects and their users, both in the design process and through consumption and use.
-The course will encourage students to develop their own research interests arising from these themes and will enable them to think about design and visual culture in a critically engaged way.
-Where relevant it will also support them to approach their own design practices in a reflexive and critically informed manner.
+This course will introduce students to design practices that stand self-consciously outside the mainstream of consumer driven design and which instead seek to employ socially and environmentally responsible practices that foreground the needs of marginalised groups and challenge existing power structures.
+Through a set of themed lectures that encompass and connect the personal with the social, the local to the global, and the artificial with the natural, students will explore the ways in which designers have responded to these themes and will critically engage with the strategies they have adopted.
+Running through this, particular attention will be paid to the relationship between designers and the people they design for (or with).
+It will ask, how are people or communities conceived and framed, what knowledge structures underpin this, what is the relationship between human and non-human, the natural and artificial, and how can design work to disrupt and reconfigure these relations to create more emancipatory and sustainable futures?
+The course will encourage students to develop their own research interests arising from these themes and where relevant it will also support them to approach their own design practices in a reflexive and critically informed manner.
 The course is delivered through weekly lectures and seminars.
 Each week students will be required to undertake research activities and prepare work, as part of their directed learning hours, for presentation or discussion in seminar and in preparation for the final submission.

 Entry Requirements (not applicable to Visiting Students)